Royal Oak Digital Citizenship Plan

 - Establishment of a collaborative learning environment where all participants, teachers and students have the opportunity to act as learners and teachers.

 - Ongoing formal and informal sessions that educate staff on the use of specified technology in the classroom through new teacher meetings and grade group meetings to support teachers in planning and designing assessment tasks.
 There is a common team planning time for teachers to collaborate and plan.
-Collaboration with Galileo Educational Network will embed technology within the learning and inquiries teacher teams are developing.

 - Teachers will work closely to build their capacity around infusing technology in a way that enhances an understanding of digital citizenship for students.